sboursault/training/presentation/presentation.md

 - understanding good practices to include E2E tests in your development process
 - practice with cypress api and tools
-- be at ease to search more info on the cypress website
+- be at ease to search more info in the cypress documentation
 - understand practices to write more maintanable, performant and stable tests

 ---